MasoniteFramework/docs/features/cors.md

 ## Allowed Origins

-The default is to allow all origins to make a request to the application.
-Instead you can define a list of origins allowed to make requests on the paths define above.
+The default is to allow all origins to access a resource on the server.
+Instead you can define a list of origins allowed to access the resources defined above (paths).
 Wildcards (*) can be used.
+This will set the `Access-Control-Allow-Origin` header in the response.

 ```python
 ALLOWED_ORIGINS = ["*.example.com"]
 ```

-Here `blog.example.com` and `forum.example.com` will e.g. be authorized to make requests to the application.
+Here `blog.example.com` and `forum.example.com` will e.g. be authorized to make requests to the application paths defined above.

 ## Allowed Headers